Rooikat: Rooikat 105

-In 1990 an upgrade and redesign programme was started by Reumech OMC to customise the Rooikat for the international market, and by 1994 the development of a Rooikat 105 prototype with a 105mm rifled gun was completed.
+In 1990 an upgrade and redesign programme was started by Reumech OMC to customize the Rooikat for the international market, and by 1994 the development of a Rooikat 105 prototype with a 105mm rifled gun was completed.

 The Rooikat 105 is designed for high mobility day and night combat operations.
 Passive image intensifiers and thermal imaging equipment for night driving, navigation and weapon deployment permit round-the-clock combat operations.
-The Rooikat 105 is equipped with a GT7 105mm anti-tank gun.
+The Rooikat 105 is equipped with a GT-7 105mm tank gun.
 The gun fires the full range of NATO full-pressure 105mm ammunition including generation I, II and III rounds.
-The gun, fitted with a 51-caliber thermal sleeve encased barrel, fires six rounds a minute.
+The gun, fitted with a 51-calibre thermal sleeve encased barrel, fires six rounds a minute.
 There are two 7.62mm machine guns, one co-axial to the main armament and one at the commander's position, for general purpose ground and air defence.
 The vehicle is equipped with two banks of 81mm smoke grenade launchers, mounted in a forward firing position on each side of the turret.
 The system is electrically operated.
 The smoke grenades form a dense protective smoke screen, which can be sustained using an exhaust smoke generator.
 The digital fire control system takes data from a suite of sensors and provides an automatic fire control solution.
 Automatic data input includes target range from a laser rangefinder, target speed and direction derived from tracking the target, crosswind speed, weapon tilt and the characteristics of the weapon.
 Manual data input includes ammunition type and environmental data.
 The fire control system allows the Rooikat to engage enemy targets while on the move across rough terrain.
 The time between laser ranging the target and firing is approximately two seconds.
 Three variations of fire directing systems are offered.
-The most complex system incorporates a primary stabilised gunner's sight, automatic computation and implementation of ballistic offset of the weapon, electro-mechanical gun control, stabilised main weapon, gunner's sight with day / night channel slaved to the main weapon and an independent panoramic commander's sight.
+The most complex system incorporates a primary stabilized gunner's sight, automatic computation and implementation of ballistic offset of the weapon, electro-mechanical gun control, stabilized main weapon, gunner's sight with day / night channel slaved to the main weapon and an independent panoramic commander's sight.

-Rooikat ZA35 Self Propelled Anti-aircraft Gun
+ZA-35

-This Rooikat version was developed by ARMSCOR in the early 90s.
-The ZA-35 SPAAG is armed with two Lyttelton Engineering M-35 guns.
+The Rooikat ZA-35 Self-Propelled Anti-Aircraft Gun (SPAAG) version was developed by ARMSCOR in the early 90s.
+The ZA-35 is armed with two Lyttelton Engineering M-35 guns.
 These guns have a combined rate of fire at 1,100 rounds per minute and fire HE-FRAG rounds against air targets and AP-I against light armoured vehicles.
 The ZA-35 is fitted with an EDR 110 surveillance and tracking radar, which can track up to 100 air targets simultaneously.
 The antenna can be raised to a height of about 5 m for increased visibility, when the vehicle is stationary.
 It can provide targeting data to other nearby SPAAGs and air defence systems, which do not have radars.
-It is also fitted with a computerised fire control system, fully stabilised gunner's sight and a laser rangefinder.
+It is also fitted with a computerized fire control system, fully stabilized gunner's sight and a laser rangefinder.